JourneyMakesUBG/GimkitCheat/README.md

 4. Hit "Select folder for overrides"
 5. Select a folder to store the override in
 6. If a "www.gimkit.com" subfolder does not exist, create one
-7. Download [App.4382044d.js](/overrides/App.4382044d.js), and place it in the "www.gimkit.com" folder
+7. Download [all files in the overrides folder](/overrides/), and place them in the "www.gimkit.com" folder

 Whenever you load the page, keep the console open until you see the "Gimkit Cheat Override Loaded" message.

 ## Updating the override

-In order to update the override, simply redownload [App.4382044d.js](/overrides/App.4382044d.js) and replace the old one.
+In order to update the overrides, simply redownload [the overrides](/overrides/) and replace the old ones.